-Concerned that prosecutions are not always guided by the best available scientific evidence, including about HIV transmission, 20 of the world's leading HIV scientists published the Expert Consensus Statement on the science of HIV in the context of the criminal law in the Journal of the International AIDS Society in 2018 to address the use of HIV science within the criminal justice system.31 This statement was endorsed by more than 70 other leading HIV experts from around the world, as well as the International AIDS Society (IAS), the International Association of Providers of AIDS Care (IAPAC) and the Joint United Nations Programme on HIV/AIDS (UNAIDS).
+Concerned that prosecutions are not always guided by the best available scientific evidence, 20 of the world's leading HIV scientists published the Expert Consensus Statement on the science of HIV in the context of the criminal law in the Journal of the International AIDS Society in 2018 to address the use of HIV science within the criminal justice system.28 This statement was endorsed by more than 70 other leading HIV experts from around the world, as well as the International AIDS Society (IAS), the International ASsociation of Providers of AIDS Care (IAPAC) and the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 The statement was written to assist scientific experts considering individual criminal cases, and to encourage governments and those working in the criminal justice system to make all efforts to ensure a correct and complete understanding of current scientific knowledge informs any application of the criminal law in cases related to HIV.

-Some of the expert opinions contained in the statement can be described as follows:
+The key expert conclusions contained in the Statement can be summarized as follows:

 - The possibility of HIV transmission during a single act of vaginal or anal sex ranges from low to none.
-(See the full statement for important factors affecting the possibility of transmission.) - The possibility of HIV transmission during a single act of oral sex ranges from negligible (in very unusual and extreme circumstances) to none.
-(See the full statement for important factors affecting the possibility of transmission.) - There is no possibility of HIV transmission during a single act of vaginal, anal or oral sex where an intact condom has been used correctly. - There is no possibility of HIV transmission during a single act of vaginal, anal or oral sex when the HIV-positive partner has an undetectable viral load.

-- The possibility of HIV transmission during a single act of vaginal or anal sex when the HIV-positive partner has a low viral load ranges from negligible to none. - There is no possibility of HIV transmission through saliva, even when it contains small quantities of blood. - The possibility of HIV transmission from biting ranges from negligible (in very unusual and extreme circumstances) to none. - Modern antiretroviral therapies have improved the life expectancy of most people living with HIV who have regular access to them, to the point that their life expectancy is similar to that of HIV-negative people, thereby transforming HIV infection into a chronic manageable health condition.32 - Phylogenetic analysis which assesses the degree to which the virus in one person is genetically related to the virus in another person - can be compatible with the claim that one person has transmitted HIV to another person, but it cannot conclusively prove this.
+(See the full Statement for important factors affecting the possibility of transmission.) - The possibility of HIV transmission during a single act of oral sex ranges from negligible (in very unusual and extreme circumstances) to none.
+(See the full Statement for important factors affecting the possibility of transmission.) - There is no possibility of HIV transmission during a single act of vaginal, anal or oral sex where an intact condom has been used correctly. - There is no possibility of HIV transmission during a single act of vaginal, anal or oral sex when the HIV-positive partner has an undetectable viral load. - The possibility of HIV transmission during a single act of vaginal or anal sex when the HIV-positive partner has a low viral load ranges from negligible to none. - Modern antiretroviral therapies have improved the life expectancy of most people living with HIV who have regular access to them, to the point that their life expectancy is similar to that of HIV-negative people, thereby transforming HIV infection into a chronic manageable health condition.

+Phylogenetic analysis can be compatible with, but cannot conclusively prove, the claim that a defendant has infected a complainant with HIV.
 Importantly, phylogenetic results can exonerate a defendant when the results rule out the defendant as the source of a complainant's HIV infection.